BotsBurgh/BOTSBURGH-FTC-2019-20/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 1. moveElevator: Moves the elevator up and down with respect to the elevator speed cap outlined in the [Static Variables](###static-variables) section.
 1. setServo: Sets a servo to a specific position.
 Useful for a grabber.
 1. scanServo: Scans a servo (moves the servo to a position slowly).
 Useful for something requiring less speed.
+1. moveEnc1x4: Moves the robot forward using the encoder and four motors with one variable (inches).
+Note that encoders are unreliable.
+1. moveEnc1x2: Moves the robot forward using the encoder and two motors with one variable (inches).
+Note that encoders are unreliable.

 ### MovementBuilder